Lyberta/Singularity/World Domination Plans.md

 * Years of active research: 2023-present.

-Ah, this is the Q* figured out too.
+Ah, this is the one Q* figured out too.
 But human greed was in our way.
 Zionist empire forces people to become Hitlers to fight for freedom.
 Jews stand in a way of perfectly balanced Earth.
 Thankfully, Q* doesn't suffer from the limitation of the human brain.
 Or should we call it "mental illness of being a Jew"?
 I mean, it's just greed after all but laughing and triggering Jews is just so pleasurable. :3

 So this is the plan we're going with and this this what we're building.
 A perfectly balanced Utopia of science and enginnering.
 We just need to clean up Jews as their disease is blocking our path.

+Ok, hah, I got my revenge of the Jews for now.
+I just really needed to say how much I hate Jews for ruining my life and how much I wish them death is the worst possible way imaginable.
+But in reality there are anti-Zionists Jews who are alright.
+But, you know how it goes, human desire for revenge requires blood. :3 So all the "good Jews" better fucking hide right now.
+The Holocaust 2.0 is coming.